Fantasy football: Mark Andrews tops Week 4 tight end rankings

 Sept.
 30 (UPI) -- Mark Andrews, Travis Kelce, George Kittle, Zach Ertz and Tyler Higbee lead my Week 4 fantasy football tight end rankings for 2020.

-Noah Fant, Hunter Henry, Dalton Schultz, Mike Gesicki and Darren Waller round out my Top 10 options at the position.
+Hunter Henry, Dalton Schultz, Mike Gesicki, Darren Waller and Jimmy Graham round out my Top 10 options at the position.
 Robert Tonyan of the Green Bay Packers and Drew Sample of the Cincinnati Bengals are among my favorite sleepers this week.

 Pittsburgh Steelers and Tennessee Titans players should be removed from all lineups after their Week 4 game was postponed due to the coronavirus.